GFA-spec/GFA-spec/GFA2-spec.md

 followed by a list of segment id's and/or edge id's (prefixed by an @-symbol) where the list is either white-space or comma separated.
 If white-space separated, then the collection refers to the subgraph induced by the collection (i.e. all edges between all pairs of segments in the list and all segments adjacent to listed edges are included).
-If comma-separated, then the subgraph only contains edges between consecutive pairs of segments in the list (as opposed to all pairs).
+If comma separated, then the subgraph only contains edges between consecutive pairs of segments in the list (as opposed to all pairs).
 This later form allows for the specification of a path through the graph.
-Note carefully that there may be several edges between a given pair of segments, so in the event you want to refer to a specific edge you must give it an ID in its definiing E-line and then refer to the ID.
+Note carefully that there may be several edges between a given pair of segments, so in this event if you want to refer to a specific edge you must give it an ID in its definiing E-line and then refer to the ID.
 However, typically a pair of segments has at most one edge between them and edge ID's are not needed.